Shubzz-02/8085_Emulator_Debugger/README.md

 This project is made using [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows).

 #### IntelliJ IDEA
-    - Simply download the sorce code and Import in IntelliJ IDEA.
+    - Simply download the source code and Import in IntelliJ IDEA.
     - Make sure your project contains correct path of Gson library.

 #### Others